horacio9a/mfc-node/README.md

 What's new?
 ==========
+In v.3.0.8 So far, the most common error was that the DL programs were not in the windows path, so I decided to end.
+In the future it will be necessary to edit all paths for all DL programs in `config.yml`.
+This change will allow to choose which version of a program you want use with MFC Recorder, if you have multiple versions of the same program installed.
+In v.3.0.7 are many changes and most of them will be noticeable during MFC models monitoring.
+The most important news is that the Recorder re-works after the MFCAuto repair.
+This is particularly important for HD models with whom it was the most problem.
+Now there is also the option of selecting 4 combinations of subdirectory names as previously existed in the basic version of the MFC Recorder.
+More is explained in the `config.yml` file.
+I've fixed the 'queue' bug so now you can add the model you are looking for at the end of `config.yml` in one of this 2 ways:

+queue: [nm: Hornywendyx,uid: 30684187,nm: NickyNoble]

+or

+queue:
+  - nm: Hornywendyx
+  - uid: 30684187
+  - nm: NickyNoble

+Also is added possibility to see the size of the recorded files in the MB every three minutes.
 In v.3.0.3 version is added an auto-save URL's of HD models because I've noticed that sometimes it's possible to watch or record some HD models while in AWAY mode if we have a fresh URL meaning it's enough to briefly capture your favorite model while in PUBLIC because the URL which may occur on that occasion may later be of benefit.
 Also is added keyword search capability for 'hdv', 'sdv' and 'ldv' words which can be easier than sorting by quality.
 In v.3.0.2 Basic and HD version merged into one.
 It should be noted that HD models can be recorded like other SD models now.
 HD and SD models now using unique `config.yml` and `index.html`.
 Now it is possible by simply editing the `config.yml` and `index.html` file to select the program we want to use to record your favorite models show's on myfreecams.com.